parkerdan/catpants/README.md

 # Catpants

 Password strength calculator on key up...with a cat emoji if your password is good enough.
 Everyone needs a strength calculator, everyone loves emoji's.
 Win win here!
+No longer relies on jQuery.

 ## Installation